Kingxukai/linux/Documentation/driver-api/scsi.rst

 Transport classes
 -----------------

-Transport classes are service libraries for drivers in the SCSI lower layer, which expose transport attributes in sysfs.
+Transport classes are service libraries for drivers in the woke SCSI lower layer, which expose transport attributes in sysfs.

 Fibre Channel transport